Beechey/.github/profile/README.md

 **AI/ML Engineer | Embedded Systems Engineer | Academic Researcher**

-Welcome to my GitHub!
-I'm Matt Beechey — a multidisciplinary engineer and researcher working at the interface of embedded systems, machine learning, and intelligent systems.
+Hi, I'm Matt Beechey — a multidisciplinary engineer and researcher working at the interface of embedded systems, machine learning, and intelligent systems.
 With experience spanning start-ups, scale-ups, and research - I am passionate about building intelligent systems that solve real-world problems.

 ---